0xE111/cat-400/README.md

 C4 tries to be clear and well-designed.
 Your contribution is highly appreciated!
 Sometimes even an idea or better design/implementation would be very helpful.
 Check out [current issues](https://github.com/c0ntribut0r/cat-400/issues).

+## TODOs

+* GC supports real-time mode which this library makes use of.
+It means the GC will never run during game frames and will use fixed amount of frame idle time to collect garbage.
+This leads to no stalls and close to zero compromise on performance comparing to native languages with manual memory management.

 ## Tutorial

 Learn by coding your first game with c4!
 Less words - let's try to build something.